kassaaaaa/sg-kassandra/docs/sprint-artifacts/3-4-manager-master-calendar-view.md

 ## Tasks / Subtasks

 - [x] **Task 1: Create Manager Calendar Page and Component (AC: #1)**

   - [x] Create a new route and page file at `app/(protected)/calendar/page.tsx`.
   - [x] Create a new `ManagerCalendar.tsx` component in `app/components/calendar/`.
   - [x] Adapt the existing `AvailabilityCalendar` component to serve as the base for the `ManagerCalendar`, ensuring it is read-only.

 - [x] **Task 2: Implement Data Fetching for Master Schedule (AC: #1)**

   - [x] Extend the `useManagerDashboard` hook or create a new `useManagerCalendar` hook to fetch all bookings from the `/edge/manager/calendar` endpoint using TanStack Query.
   - [x] The hook must manage state for the date range and any active filters.

 - [x] **Task 3: Implement Filtering UI (AC: #2, #3)**

   - [x] Add dropdown filters for "Instructors" and "Lesson Types" to the `ManagerCalendar` component.
   - [x] The filter controls should be populated with data fetched from the backend.
   - [x] Applying a filter should trigger a refetch of the calendar data with the appropriate query parameters.

 - [x] **Task 4: Testing (AC: #1, #2, #3)**
   - [x] Write unit tests for the `ManagerCalendar` component, mocking the data fetching hook.
       - [x] Write an E2E test for the Manager Calendar that:
           - Navigates to the `/calendar` page.
           - Verifies that bookings are displayed.
           - Tests the instructor and lesson type filters and asserts the view updates correctly.

+  ### Review Follow-ups (AI)

+  - [ ] [AI-Review][High] Update `tests/e2e/manager-master-calendar.spec.ts` to click instructor/lesson type filters and assert that the calendar grid updates (AC #2, #3)
+  - [ ] [AI-Review][Med] Ensure `school_settings` table migration for `lesson_types` exists or is created (AC #1)

   ## Dev Notes
 ### Learnings from Previous Story

 **From Story 3.3 (Status: review)**